-Arkansas Regulation 2.26-51-718(d) modifies the property factor to exclude outer-jurisdictional, film and radio transmission property from the numerator and denominator of the property factor.
-The numerator of the sales factor shall include all gross receipts of the taxpayer from sources within Arkansas plus a ratable part of film or radio programming revenue including advertising revenue determined by an audience factor.
+Arkansas Regulation 2.26-51-718(d) modifies the numerator of the sales factor shall include all gross receipts of the taxpayer from sources within Arkansas plus a ratable part of film or radio programming revenue including advertising revenue determined by an audience factor.
 The audience factor is determined based on the ratio that the taxpayer's Arkansas viewing or listening audience bears to its total viewing or listening audience.
+Television and radio broadcasters should not use a property or payroll factor for tax years beginning in 2021 and after.